 These changes will require a significant commitment of additional expense and other resources, and these expenses may increase after we are no longer an "emerging growth company" as defined in the JOBS Act.
 We may not be successful in implementing these requirements and implementing them could adversely affect our business or operating results.
 In addition, if we fail to implement the requirements with respect to our internal accounting and audit functions, our ability to report our operating results on a timely and accurate basis could be impaired.
 Our management and the standby purchaser are likely to seek to delist our stock from the NASDAQ Stock Market in order to avoid these additional expenses.
-"See - Our management and the standby purchaser are likely to seek to delist our shares from trading on the NASDAQ Stock Market and end our reporting obligations under the Securities Exchange Act of 1934."
+"See - Our management and the standby purchaser are likely to seek to delist our reporting obligations under the Securities Exchange Act of 1934."